Three analysis station computers

 Each one different software

 All have ImageJ/Fiji, Microsoft and other programs.
 You may want to keep your own version of Image/Fiji in your server space as users change the settings on the one here or for version control.
-(Adobe Suite is not reliably available due to MCIT saving costs by limiting access.)
+(Adobe Suite is not reliably available due to MCIT saving costs by limiting access.
+This severly limits usefulness of the computers, but I have given up trying to correct this.
+File a ticket with MCIT if you would like this software installed.)

 Sign up in advance at https://nyumc.ilab.agilent.com/sc/4395/microscopy-laboratory/?tab=equipment